* The episode where [[http://www.youtube.com/watch?v=Xf496qoy-T4 Chet Hunter dies]], and it's hard not to burst into tears.

 * "All you had to say was no." Fortunately, Alan had a very good reason for refusing to allow Cory and Topanga to stay with them.

-* How has no one mentioned the culmination of Shawn's and Angela's relationship?
+* The culmination of Shawn's and Angela's relationship following a stumble that makes Angela fear that she'll just hurt Shawn by trying to get back together.
 The entire two-parter is just a series of Tear Jerkers as Angela finally gets to be with her father, Angela decides to go to Europe for a year, Shawn attempts to impress Angela's father by joining the army (even though it's the ONE THING Angela is against because it created so much space between her and her father), and finally Angela's father getting Angela to admit to Shawn that she is and forever will be in love with him.
 Pass the Kleenex please.